somex6/Darey.io-Projects/project3.md

 ## STEP 3: Installing Nodejs on the server

--	Install Nodejs with the command: $ sudo apt-get install -y nodejs
+-	Installing Nodejs with the command: $ sudo apt-get install -y nodejs

 ## STEP 4: Application code setup

--	Create a new directory: `$ mkdir Todo`
+-	Creating a new directory: `$ mkdir Todo`
 -	To verify that the directory is created: `$ ls`
--	Change current directory to work in Todo directory: `$ cd Todo`
+-	Changing the current directory to work in Todo directory: `$ cd Todo`
 -	Initializing my project which will create package.json with this command: `$ npm init`
 -	Following the prompt and accept to write out the package.json file